v2saumb/conferencecentral/README.md

 Updates the conference details based on the key and other information.
 * Arguments:

-	* request - ConferenceForm  the conferenece form
+	* request - ConferenceForm  the conference form

 * Returns:
     * ConferenceForm